27 best things to do in Whitby, England

 This fantastic collection chronicles the history of jet in the town and shares the story of the rise in popularity thanks to Queen Victoria.
 Enjoy a delightful afternoon admiring this superbly executed restoration of an iconic Whitby landmark from the comfort of Alberts Eatery, the delicious on-site restaurant.
 Free to visit.

 The Swing Bridge

 The Swing Bridge as it is known is a pedestrian and car bridge over the River Esk that connects the east and west sides of the town.
 It gets its name because it swings open to allow large ships to go by.
 The current bridge was built in 1908 and spans 75 feet.

 Ride the North Yorkshire Moors Railway

-Travel across the North York Moors National Park on steam or vintage diesel train and visit some charming station stops along the way, including the famous Goathland – this was the original Hogsmeade Station in Harry Potter and the Philosopher’s Stone, as well as Aidensfield in the 90s drama Heartbeat.
+Travel across the North York Moors National Park on steam or vintage diesel train and visit some charming station stops along the way, including the famous Goathland – this was the original Hogsmeade Station in the first Harry Potter movie, as well as Aidensfield in the 90s drama Heartbeat.